-Professor of archaeology and art history, director of the Centre André Chastel, Dany Sandron specializes in architecture and monumental art (11th – 15th century).
-He works more particularly on the integration of buildings in a wider context to define the iconological dimension of the monument – unique mean to appreciate the whole extent of architectural choices – and the integration of monuments in their urban context.
-It is within that perspective that he looks at the architecture and decorations of gothic cathedrals.
+- Dany SANDRON: a scientific director and Professor of Archeology and Art History, Dany Sandron is a specialist on architecture and monumental art (11th – 15th centuries).
+He works in particular on the integration of edifices within a broad context in order to define the iconological aspect of monuments, the sole way of appreciating the full scope of architectural choices, and the inclusion of monuments in their urban context.
+It is from this viewpoint that he explores architecture and the decor of Gothic cathedrals.

-- Alexandre Gady – Professor of modern architecture history.
-Research themes: French architecture 17th and 18th century; urbanism in Europe in the modern era; history of Paris; heritage.
+- Alexandre GADY – Director of the centre André Chastel, Professor of Early Modern Architectural History.
+Research subjects: French architecture of the 17th and 18th centuries; urban planning in Europe during the early modern period; the history of Paris; heritage.

-- Philippe Lorentz – Professor of medieval art history.
-Research themes: painting and figurative arts in the Middle Ages (illumination, stained glass, tapestry, sculpture).
-Main focus: the nature of sources on medieval art, artistic geography and mobility of artists, versatility of artists.
+- Philippe LORENTZ – Professor of Medieval Art History.
+Research subjects: painting and the figurative arts during the medieval period (illumination, stained glass windows, tapestries, sculpture).
+Emphasized areas: the nature of sources in medieval art, artistic geography and the mobility of artists, versatility of artists.